 Lori Chambers is a professor in the department of Women’s Studies at Lakehead University and is the current Undergraduate Chair of the department as well as a member of the Senate.
 She teaches in the areas of feminist theory, queer studies and women’s legal history and contemporary legal issues.
-Professor Chambers research focuses on the impact of law on women and children, including issues related to access to property and women’s poverty, and human rights legislation.
+Professor Chambers research focuses on adoption, intimate partner and sexual violence, and human rights legislation.
 Professor Chambers is also working on a project concerning access to nutritious and culturally appropriate food in Sandy Lake First Nation, which is funded by the CURA.
 Prior to her arrival at Lakehead, she taught at the University of Toronto, McMaster University, the University of Guelph and Brock University.

 Dr. Chambers has been the recipient of numerous academic awards including the 2001 and 2008 Alison Prentice Awards for the best book in Ontario women’s history, the 2004 Lakehead University Contribution to Teaching Award, the 2007 Lakehead University Contribution to Research Award, the 2009 Lakehead University Distinguished Researcher Award, and the 2011 Canadian Journal of Law and Society’s English Language Article Prize.

-Professor Chambers has published two monographs for the Osgoode Society and numerous articles about women’s studies and family law.
-She is also currently writing a book about the history of adoption.
+Professor Chambers has published three monographs for the Osgoode Society and numerous articles about women’s studies and family law.

 See also: Lakehead University Department of Women Studies website: .
 Professor Chambers can be reached at email@example.com.

 A History of Adoption Law in Ontario, 1921-2015 (Toronto: The Osgoode Society and University of Toronto Press, 2016)